thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-PURCHASE-CONTROLLER.md

 5. The processor evaluates whether the current time is within a new period.
    -If it is a new period, the processor sets the cumulative purchases to the current purchase amount.
    -If it is not a new period, the processor adds the current purchase amount to the accrued purchase amount for the rule period.
 6. The processor checks if the cumulative purchases amount is greater than the `purchase amount` defined in the rule.
 If true, the transaction reverts.
-8. Steps 4 and 5 are repeated for each of the account's tags.
+7. Steps 4 and 5 are repeated for each of the account's tags.
+In the case where multiple tags apply, the most restrictive is applied.
-9. Returns the cumulative purchases amount.
+8. Returns the cumulative purchases amount.

 ###### *see [ERC20TaggedRuleProcessorFacet](../../../src/economic/ruleProcessor/ERC20TaggedRuleProcessorFacet.sol) -> checkPurchaseLimit*